-The next day was cold and gray, whitecaps in the harbor.
+The next day was cold and gray with whitecaps in the harbor.
 I rented a car for a couple of days to explore.
 Drove northwest of Penzance and was quickly into the hedgerows.
 The hedges have swallowed the stone walls that line the narrow country roads.
 Too high to see over, they turn the lanes into tunnels and driving into an adventure.

 After a half-mile hike, I found the Mên-an-Tol in the moorland, a round stone with its middle holed out and standing stones to each side.
 Quite surreal.
 Mên-an-Tol is thought to date to either the late Stone or early Bronze Age.
 Perhaps the hole occurred naturally rather than being deliberately sculpted?

 Mên-an-Tol has long been associated with curing ailments.
 Local legend claims that, if at the full moon a woman passes through the holed stone seven times backwards, she will soon become pregnant.
-So kinky, it just might work.
+So crazy, it just might work.
 Another legend is that passing a child through the hole nine times will cure rickets.

 Drove to Trehyllys Farm and parked.
 Hiked uphill through the gorse and bracken to Chûn Castle, an Iron-Age hill fort.
-Just rocks in a circle, but apparently they were once piled twenty-feet high.
-The fort was built about twenty-five-hundred years ago.
+Just rocks in a circle, but apparently they were once piled twenty feet high.
+The fort was built about twenty-five hundred years ago.
 From the top I could see the Celtic Sea in one direction and the English Channel in the other.

 Hiked to nearby Chûn Quoit, one of the best preserved of Cornwall’s burial chambers.
 Four supporting stones and a capstone.
-It’s been sitting there, unchanged, overlooking the sea for five-thousand years.
+It’s been sitting there, unchanged, overlooking the sea for five thousand years.

 In 1846 Queen Victoria dropped by the castle for an unannounced visit and was entertained by the housekeeper.
 (No one else at home!)
-Lord and Lady St. Levan still live in the castle year-round.
+Lord and Lady Saint Levan still live in the castle year-round.
 One of their daughters recently married a local boy who worked summers at the castle as a guide.